techladymafia/oneforone/README.md

 Contributing
 ---
 You can add yourself and your oneforone in the [names](https://github.com/techladymafia/oneforone/blob/master/names.yml) file.
 Content and feature suggestions are welcome via [GitHub Issues](https://github.com/techladymafia/oneforone/issues/new).
-Code contributions are welcome via (pull request)[https://github.com/techladymafia/oneforone/compare].
+Code contributions are welcome via [pull request](https://github.com/techladymafia/oneforone/compare).

 Know someone who you admire, and want to know their oneforone?
 [Tag them in an issue](https://github.com/techladymafia/oneforone/issues/new) and we'll ask if they'll contribute!